-- Care for psychiatric conditions that in the professional judgment of Plan doctors are not subject to significant improvement through relatively short-term treatment - Psychiatric evaluation or therapy on court order or as a condition of parole or probation, unless determined by a Plan doctor to be necessary and appropriate - Psychological testing when not medically necessary to determine the appropriate treatment of a short-term psychiatric condition
+- Care for psychiatric conditions that in the professional judgment of Plan doctors are not subject to significant improvement through relatively short-term treatment - Psychiatric evaluation or therapy on court order or as a condition of parole or probation, unless determined by a Plan doctor to be necessary and appropriate - Psychological testing that is not medically necessary to determine the appropriate treatment of a short-term psychiatric condition

-Substance abuse What is covered
+Substance abuse

-This Plan provides medical and hospital services such as acute detoxification services for the medical, non-psychiatric aspects of substance abuse, including alcoholism and drug addiction, the same as for any other illness or condition, and, to the extent shown below, the services necessary for diagnosis and treatment.
-Services for the psychiatric aspects are provided in conjunction with the Mental Conditions Benefits shown above.
-Outpatient visits to Plan mental health providers for follow-up care and counseling are covered as well as inpatient services necessary for diagnosis and treatment.
-The mental conditions benefits visit/day limitations and copays apply.
-In addition the Plan provides:
+This Plan provides medical and hospital services such as acute detoxification services for the medical, non-psychiatric aspects of substance abuse, including alcoholism and drug addiction, the same as for any other illness or condition.
+Services for the psychiatric aspects are provided in conjunction with the mental conditions benefit shown above.
+Outpatient visits to Plan mental health providers for follow-up care and counseling are covered, as well as inpatient services necessary for diagnosis and treatment.
+The mental conditions visit/day limitations and copays apply.
+Inpatient substance abuse treatment/rehabilitation programs (up to 30 days each) are limited to 2 per member per lifetime.
+What is not covered